Homepage of Ezra Jordan Aylaian

 I am a second year math PhD student at Duke University.
-Prior, I was an undergraduate at the University of Maryland, where my advisor was Boyu Zhang.
-I am interested in a variety of topics, including differential geometry, knot theory, and applications of mathematics to biology and epistemology.
+Prior, I was an undergraduate at the University of Maryland (UMD), where my advisor was Boyu Zhang.
+I am interested in a variety of topics, including geometric topology, homotopy theory, and applications.

 Research Papers